SpencerB3/SpencerB3/README.md

-## Hi there 👋, I'm Spencer
+## Hi there 👋, I'm Spencer and welcome to my page!
+I'm a web developer from 🇺🇸, currently living in  New York City 🗽.

 - 🔭 I’m currently working on Shopify Projects
 - 🌱 I’m currently learning Javascript
 - 👯 I’m looking to collaborate on Shopify Store Setups
 - 🤔 I’m looking for help with Freelancing
-- 📫 How to reach me: ...
+- 📫 How to reach me ...